 Cocaine and Ritalin are both classified as central nervous system stimulants, meaning that they have similar chemical properties and work in similar ways.
-However, cocaine is an illicit drug and Ritalin is a medication.

-When used together, these two substances can have dangerous results and possibly lead to overdose or death.
+However, cocaine is an illicit drug and Ritalin (methylphenidate) is a prescription medication used to treat attention-deficit hyperactivity disorder (ADHD) and sometimes narcolepsy.
+When used together, these two substances can have dangerous results and can lead to overdose or death.

-Learn more about the dangers of polysubstance abuse
+Learn more about the dangers of polysubstance abuse.

 Why Do People Mix Cocaine And Ritalin?